 He is affectionally known as Uncle Jimmy to many who know him.

 We enjoyed listening to him tell us what new things he has been doing since we last saw him.
 One of those new things is, trying out new exotic recipes with a friend down the road.

-When not trying out new recipes he can be found on a sunny day digging in his vegetable and flower garden.
-We also enjoy his intellect and sharp mind when discussing subjects or events from years gone by or current ones such as politics!
+When not trying out new recipes, he can be found digging in his vegetable and flower garden on a sunny day.
+We also enjoy his intellect and sharp mind when discussing subjects or events from years gone by or current politics!

-Reminds me of a saying “Never give up believing that you can do it”.
+It reminds me of a saying, “Never give up believing that you can do it”.

 Not far away from Uncle Jimmy is his sister Nancy.
-At 93 years old, like her brother, she is fiercely independent, and with her sharp mind, we have had much thought-provoking conversations of times gone by.
-Not forgetting her great sense of humour that had us in fits of laughter.
+At 93 years old, like her brother, she is fiercely independent, and with her sharp mind, we have had many thought-provoking conversations of gone-by times.
+Not forgoing her great sense of humour that had us in fits of laughter.

-It has been a lovely few days, the time went so fast visiting and chatting over a few cuppas’ with Rosalie and her family.
-Time to say goodbye, and head off to our next housesit in the South Hams, Devon.
+It has been a lovely few days, and the time went so fast visiting and chatting over a few cuppas’ with Rosalie and her family.
+Time to say goodbye and head off to our next housesit in the South Hams, Devon.